Update 06.11.2024

 Severe flooding struck the Sahel region in September.
 339 people died in Niger.
 Over 300,000 people lost their homes and livestock as well as the vital next harvest due to the torrential rain.

-A hunger crisis was already looming in Niger in the summer, as many families no longer had sufficient supplies.
-SWISSAID therefore expanded its emergency aid and distributed food parcels and seeds in numerous communities in the country.
-This progress is now jeopardised by the devastating floods.
 To prevent the situation from worsening again, we want to provide over 8,400 people in the communities of Dankassari, Matankari and Soucoucoutane with fast-growing vegetable seeds.
 In the long term, the cultivation of climate-adapted and robust varieties will ensure a healthy and balanced diet, even in times of crisis.

 Flooded fields in the project regions